5shekel/llinescan/readme.md

 - Video dimensions automatically calculated based on input video and scan line count
 - Compatible with both row and column extraction modes
 - Timeline overlay not supported in video mode (use image mode with `--timeline` instead)

+**Alpha Video Mode Features**:
+- Creates PNG sequence with BGRA (alpha channel) for video editing
+- Transparent background instead of black padding - perfect for compositing
+- No keyframe compression - each PNG is independent for smooth editing
+- Progressive scan line accumulation with alpha transparency
+- Import into video editors as PNG sequence at specified FPS
+- Ideal for professional video editing workflows requiring transparency
+- Compatible with all major video editors (Premiere, Final Cut, DaVinci Resolve, etc.)